Skip to main content

 • $ ./bin/agent start

-Refer to the README.txt file from your agent installation for more details about system requirements, memory defaults, permissions, troubleshooting tips, and more.
+Refer to the README.txt file from your Brinqa Agent installation for additional details regarding system requirements, memory defaults, permissions, troubleshooting tips, and more.

 Edit or delete a data server